 A portable storage device (PSD) permit is issued for temporary storage needs.
 To prevent long-term storage of personal items in the public right of way, PSD permits are limited to a maximum of one month.
-Placement of a PSD in a driveway or on private property must have approval from the Zoning Division.

 - All transportation right-of-way (TROW) permits must be applied for in person.

 - Permit processing requires a minimum of 72 business hours from the date of submission.